-This viaduct predates its "big sister," the Tunkhannock Viaduct.
+This viaduct predates its big sister, the Tunkhannock Viaduct.
 Construction began in 1912 as part of a modernization of the Delaware, Lackawanna and Western line from Clark Summit to Hallstead.
-It is located between Hop Bottom and Kingsley on Rte.
-11.

 This 1848 railroad landmark is an internationally recognized structure of native stone that is noteworthy for its slender piers and arches.
 It is the largest bridge of its type in the world.
 Located off Rte.
 92 to Rte.
 171 in the village of Lanesboro.